agilexrm-docs/docs/guides/EnvisionRemoteConfiguration.md

 ![](media/EnvisionRemoteConfiguration/EnvisionRemoteConfiguration_05.png)

-> Check "Don´t ask me agin for remote connections from this publisher" to avoid this message
+> Check "Don't ask me agin for remote connections from this publisher" to avoid this message

 Needed credential to connect will be provided with onboarding mail.